niolabs/docs/docs/getting_started/README.md

 ## Conclusion ##

-At this point you should feel comfortable installing nio, creating a project with blocks and configuring and running services.
-You can find block `documentation on GitHub <https://github.com/nio-blocks>`_.
+At this point you should feel comfortable installing n.io, creating a project with blocks and configuring and running services.
+You can find block `documentation on GitHub <https://github.com/n.io-blocks>`_.